Universal Entanglement Revival of Topological Origin: Model

 \section{Model}

 The SSH model is a prototype of one-dimensional (1D) topological insulators~\cite{JanosK2016,shen2017}.
 As a tight-binding model with alternating hopping amplitudes, $g_1$ and $g_2$, it exhibits a \emph{chiral symmetry} (also known as \emph{sub-lattice symmetry}), which, together with the time-reversal symmetry, completely classifies the topological states of matter.
-The chiral symmetry is characterized by a unitary operator that \emph{anti}-commutes with the Hamiltonian, and ensures that the Hamiltonian matrix can be written in a block-off-diagonal form, leading to a degenerate zero-energy subspace and a symmetric energy spectrum around zero energy.
-The zero-energy states are especially interesting: According to the bulk-boundary correspondence principle, they always accompany the topologically non-trivial phase of topological insulators and are localized at the boundaries of the system.
+The chiral symmetry is characterized by a unitary operator that \emph{anti}-commutes with the Hamiltonian, and ensures that the Hamiltonian matrix can be written in a block-off-diagonal form, leading to a degenerate zero-energy subspace and a symmetric energy spectrum around the zero energy.
+The zero-energy modes are especially interesting: According to the bulk-boundary correspondence principle, they always accompany the topologically non-trivial phase of topological insulators and are localized at the boundaries of the system.
 In the SSH model, the topological phase occurs when $g_1<g_2$~\footnote{Without loss of generality, we assume real and positive hopping amplitudes.
 Complex hopping amplitudes can always be brought to real positive values with a gauge transformation.}.
-In this phase, there are two zero-energy edge states at the two ends of the chain.
-The \emph{localization length} of each edge state describes how far the state spreads from the edge into the bulk of the chain, and is given by $\xi=2/\log[g_2/g_1]+1$.
+In this phase, there are two zero-energy edge modes at the two ends of the chain.
+The \emph{localization length} of each edge mode,